ehrenb/machina-docs/machina/docs/development/worker_development.md

 ### Republishing

-Worker modules are not intended to create new nodes (e.g. files, binary data) in the database directly, only update elements or create edges (relationships).
+Worker modules are not intended to create new nodes (e.g. files, binary data) in the database directly, only update node attributes or create edges (relationships).
 They should publish any extracted data of interest to the Identifier queue so that it re-enters the pipeline, e.g.:

 ```python linenums="1" title="publishing data to the Identifier module"
 class YourAnalysisModule(Worker):